 Although Shea Patterson’s transfer left an open competition for the starting Ole Miss QB job, the Rebels rolled with Jordan Ta’amu during Corral’s true-freshman season.
-Despite this, he did see playing time in four games before taking a redshirt.
+Despite this, he saw playing time in four games prior to taking a redshirt.
 Corral made his debut against Southern Illinois before impressing against Louisiana-Monroe.
 In addition to his first rushing score, Corral threw for 143 yards, completing all 10 pass attempts with 2 touchdowns.

-However, Corral’s college football rollercoaster picked up speed with the arrival of new head coach Lane Kiffin.
+However, Corral’s college football roller coaster picked up speed with the arrival of new head coach Lane Kiffin.
 In the season opener against Florida, Corral wowed with a then-career-high 395 yards and 3 touchdowns.
-The Ole Miss QB followed up with 4 touchdowns against Kentucky before orchestrating an offense whose 647 yards was the most conceded by any Nick Saban-led team.
+The Ole Miss QB followed that up with 4 touchdowns against Kentucky; the offense put up 647 yards vs. Alabama, the most conceded by any Nick Saban-led team.
 Despite ending in defeat, it showed that Ole Miss and Corral could mix it up with any defense in the SEC.

-Corral tore apart Vanderbilt to the tune of a program-record 6 touchdowns while setting a career-high 513 passing yards and 4 touchdowns against South Carolina.
+Corral tore apart Vanderbilt to the tune of a program-record 6 touchdowns.
+He’d have a career-high 513 passing yards and 4 touchdowns against South Carolina.
 However, the Ole Miss QB would also throw 6 interceptions against Arkansas and 5 interceptions against LSU (on a day where he proved his ability as a runner with 158 rushing yards and a score).
 He ended the 2020 campaign with 3,337 passing yards and 29 touchdowns, while 11 of his 14 interceptions came in the above two games.